 Processing your claim quickly should be a priority for any firm of solicitors.
 At Medical Negligence Team we work hard to process all claims quickly and successfully.

-If your medical negligence claim meets all the criteria and you have a good medical negligence solicitor, your claim will process quickly.
+If your clinical negligence claim meets all the criteria and you have a good solicitor, your claim will process quickly.

 What is the average payout for medical negligence claims in the UK?

 The average payout for medical negligence claims in the UK is over £50,000.
-Medical negligence compensation amounts depend on the injury and any long-term care need.
+Compensation amounts depend on the injury and any long-term care need.

 How much compensation should you expect?